wallsified/wallsified/README.md

 # Hi! 🧱
 I go as **_wallsified_** since my surname is "Paredes", which is spanish for "wall".

- ## Little Somethings About Me:
+Currently studying Computer Science at School of Sciences, UNAM.
+I'm also both one of the cofounders and the technical leader of [Sudo FCiencias](https://github.com/Sudo-FCiencias), a tech school club/organization aimed to close technical, social and academic gaps for anyone interested on technological topics.

+## Some things about me:
-- 📆 24 Years Old.
+- 📆 He/Him, 24 Years Old.
 - 🇲🇽 Born and raised in Mexico City.
 - 🎵 Electronic Music is my jam, all kinds of it.
 - 🎮 Borderlands 2 it's my favorite videogame of all time.
-- 👦 He/Him is okay with me.
 - 💻 Currently studying Computer Science at School of Sciencies, UNAM, Mexico City.
-- 🐧 Using Archcraft + Openbox at the moment.
+- 🐧 Archcraft + Openbox + Notion is my perfect combo.
-- 📓 I just love Notion!

-## Some of my Skills:
-- 🗣️ I'm fluent in both Spanish and English.
+- 🗣️ Fluent both Spanish and English.
 I can understand a bit of French and Italian.
-- 🖱️ I'm IT Certified by Google and I just got a GitHub Foundations Certification recently.
-You can see the credentials in my LinkedIn.
+- 🖱️ IT Certified by Google.

 ## Languages, Frameworks, Tools & Ways of Working I'm using/learning :
 ![Python](https://img.shields.io/badge/python-python?style=for-the-badge&logo=Python&logoColor=white&color=1D3C6E)